cubefs/cubefs/README.md

 * both large-scale small files and large files.

-* key-file data model, i.e., namespaceless, or multiple hierachical namespaces
+* key-file data model, i.e., namespaceless, or hierachical namespaces

+* append-only or random writes

 * scale-out metadata management

 * strong consistency

-* append-only or random writes
+* multi-tenancy: millions of filesystem volumes

 ChuBao FS has been built and deployed in production since 2013.